skeleton-framework/bone-flex-header/README.md

     The nav bone is connected to the
     ...

-Use this as a jumping off point for making your own responsive, Skeleton aware UI component.
+Use this as a starting point for making your own responsive, Skeleton aware UI component.
 Code once, reuse reuse reuse.

-## What do?

 ### Develop

-    npm install
-    gulp

-Triggineg the default `gulp` task will cause gulp to run all the css in the `src/` dir through some `postcss` processors and crap it out into `dev`.
+Triggering the default `gulp` task will cause gulp to run all the css in the `src/` dir through some `postcss` processors and crap it out into `dev`.
-It will also copy over `src/index.html`, whic you can use as a lab/sandbox for your component.
+It will also copy over `src/index.html`, which you can use as a lab/sandbox for your component.

 Copying over some javascript is still on the todo list.